Family Bat Fest

 Due to declining bat populations in North America in recent years, scientists have conducted reserach and helped to create public awareness of bats, their beneficial role in ecosystems around the world, and what can be done to protect them.
 Of particular concern is white-nose syndrome (WNS), a debilitating fungal infection that disrupts the hibernation of bats.
 Attendeed at Family Bat Fest will have an opportunity to learn more about bats and what can be done to protect them.

 Among the special guest presenters at Family Bat Fest will be Jennifer Redell, Conservation Biologist / Cave & Mine Specialist at the Wisconsin Department of Natural Resources.
-In her roles at the DNR, Ms. Redell has provided consultation to Mississippi Valley Conservancy with regard to its protection of bat habitat on its recently acquired Kickapoo Caverns property.
-The focus of Ms.Redell's talk willl be bat ecology, and she will show live bats as part of her presentation.
+In her role at the DNR, Ms. Redell has provided consultation to Mississippi Valley Conservancy with regard to its protection of bat habitat on its recently acquired Kickapoo Caverns property.
+The focus of Ms.Redell's talk will be bat ecology, and she will show live bats as part of her presentation.
 Her Bat's LIVE! presentation will be repeated to allow cave tour attendees to see and hear it before or after their tours.
-A detailed schedule of the presentations is available on the registration page.
+Click to view a detailed schedule of the presentations.
 Activities offered at Family Bat Fest will include the Wheel of Conservation, Bat Lunch Box Discovery, and the Echolocation game.
 The above mentioned presentations will all take place at the Wauzeka Village Hall, and they are all free of charge.
-Advance registration is required due to limited seating capacity.
-Click for online registration.
+Walk-ins welcome!

-Family Bat Fest attendees are encouraged to bring water, snacks, and lunch if they intend to stay all day.
+This is a rain or shine event, and most activities will be conducted indoors.
 There is a gas station/convenience store next to the village hall.
-This is a rain or shine event, and most activities will be conducted indoors.
 Special access considerations and requirements for clothing and footwear of cave tour registrants is available on the online registration site.

 From Prairie du Chien, follow Hwy 60 east to the village of Wauzeka.
 When Hwy 60 takes a 90 degree turn to the left, go straight onto Front Street.
 Proceed 1 block on Front Street to Village Hall at 213 E Front St.